Gravitational

 physical system.
 [14]

-In GTR, there is a problem of
+In GTR, there is a problem of determining the

-equal to zero at any point by choosing the corresponding reference frame.
+to zero at any point by choosing the corresponding reference frame.
 As a

 result, GTR have to refuse from the possibility to accurately determine the